sukcinitas/up-up/README.md

       </ul>
       Error responses:
       <ul>
-        <li><code>400</code> <code>{ success: false, message: 'Username must be 5-30 characters long!
+        <li><code>400</code> <code>{ success: false, message: 'Username needs to be between 5 to 30 characters long!
 Password is required!
-Password must be at least 10 characters and contain at least one uppercase letter, one lowercase letter, one number and one special character!'
+Your password needs to be at least 10 characters long and contain at least one uppercase letter, one lowercase letter, one number and one special character'
         } </code></li>
         <li><code>400</code> <code>{ success: false, message: 'Username is required.
-Username must be 5-30 characters long!
+Username needs to be between 5 to 30 characters long!
 Password is required!
-Password must be at least 10 characters and contain at least one uppercase letter, one lowercase letter, one number and one special character!'
+Your password needs to be at least 10 characters long and contain at least one uppercase letter, one lowercase letter, one number and one special character'
         } </code></li>
-        <li><code>400</code> <code>{ success: false, message: 'Password must be at least 10 characters and contain at least one uppercase letter, one lowercase letter, one number and one special character!' } </code></li>
+        <li><code>400</code> <code>{ success: false, message: 'Your password needs to be at least 10 characters long and contain at least one uppercase letter, one lowercase letter, one number and one special character' } </code></li>
         <li><code>400</code> <code>{ success: false, message: 'Password is required.
-Password must be at least 10 characters and contain at least one uppercase letter, one lowercase letter, one number and one special character!' } </code></li>
+Your password needs to be at least 10 characters long and contain at least one uppercase letter, one lowercase letter, one number and one special character' } </code></li>
         <li><code>400</code> <code>{ success: false, message: 'Username and email are both already in use!
 Try again!', username_taken: true, email_taken: true } </code></li>
         <li><code>400</code> <code>{ success: false, username_taken: true, message: 'Username is already in use!' }</code></li>
         <li><code>400</code> <code>{ success: false, email_taken: true, message: 'Email is already in use!',